Mohammad-Bilal-Bhatti/deploy-muliple-spa-nginx/ReadMe.md

 - Curl utility
 - Bash

-NOTE: Before running the application you have to create the build manually by hand and place them to the required directory specified in `nginx/nginx.conf` or run the bash script by `$ ./auto-generate-build.sh` *FEATURE UNAVAILABLE FOR NOW*
+NOTE: Before running the application you have to create the build manually by hand and place them to the required directory specified in `nginx/nginx.conf` or run the bash script by `$ ./auto-generate-build.sh` *FEATURE AVAILABLE FOR NOW*

 Start and run application